AspireMint/white_patterns/README.md

 # white_patterns

-White decorative patterns for exterior walls
+White decorative patterns for exterior walls, inspired by houses in Čičmany, Slovakia.

 Code licensed as GPLv3 (see file LICENSE)